angelo-wf/SnesJs/README.md

 ## Usage

-Can be used online [here](https://elzo-d.github.io/SnesJs/).
+The emulator can be used online [here](https://elzo-d.github.io/SnesJs/).

-To run offline:
+To run the emulator offline:
 - Clone this repository.
 - Open `index.js` in a browser.
 Messing around with the browser's autoplay policy might be required.